ingwerludwig/microservices-application/readme.txt

 chmod +x core-service-start.sh

 5. Run shell file
+./core-service-start.sh
 ./workflow-engine-start.sh
-./core-service-start.sh

-— Notes : Will taking long in order to wait core services and api gateway (spring boot based) launched completely (around 10-12 mins) to make every service ready
+— Notes : Will taking long in order to wait core services and api gateway (spring boot based) launched completely (around 10-12 mins) to make every service ready and registered in Netflix Eureka Discovery Server and Spring Cloud Gateway

 UI Port
 http://localhost:8167 for Checking health and availability of All services